amsiutils/amsiutils.github.io/_posts/2019-11-22-deploy-winlogbeat-group-policy.markdown

 categories:
 ---

+This guide will configure Winlogbeat to pipe sysmon and powershell loging to logstash, and deploy as a service for all endpoints.

-This guide assumes that the previous [ELK / Elastic stack set up][elk-post] was installed and configured successfully and that [Sysmon][sysmon-post] and [PowerShell script logging][powershell-post] has been enabled via GPO on all endpoints.
+It assumes that the previous [ELK / Elastic stack set up][elk-post] was installed and configured successfully and that [Sysmon][sysmon-post] and [PowerShell script logging][powershell-post] has been enabled via GPO on all endpoints.

 #### Download